 Why you need Cyber Liability Insurance.

-Security threats are becoming more and more prevalent.
-An alarming percentage of all consumers (greater than 50%) have experienced a cybercrime, with approximately one in three falling victim in the past year alone1.
-In 2020, the FBI received more than 2,000 internet crime complaints per day2, and those organizations impacted by ransomware more than doubled in the first half of 20213.
-The need to protect yourself and your customers from the threat of cyber criminals has never been greater; One accidental click can make all the difference.
+Security threats are becoming more and more prevalent" becomes "Cybersecurity threats are on the rise, making it essential for businesses to take action.
+An alarming percentage of all consumers (greater than 50%) have experienced a cybercrime, with 186% surge in breached personal information, a 466% increase in phishing reports as of Q1 for 20251.
+In 2024, the FBI received on average about 2,354 internet crime complaints per day2, and total losses were about 16.6 billion dollars.
+The need to protect yourself and your customers from the threat of cyber criminals has never been greater; One accidental click can make all the difference" becomes "A single careless click can have devastating consequences.
+Businesses must prioritize cyber security to protect themselves and their customers.

 A major push from consumer advocacy groups and law makers is forcing businesses to provide retribution to customers whose data is in their care.
 From simple phone numbers to detailed medical records, any identifying information that has been breached is now subject to civil lawsuits.
 California and New York have changed their laws in favor of the consumer, making it customary to provide two years of credit monitoring for any person impacted by a data breach.
 Let’s face it, most of us have already experienced some form of data breach.
 I have.